schienenliebe/livemap/README.md

 # LiveMap
-### Real-time visualization of public transportation in the City of Ulm, Germany.
+### Real-time visualization of public transportation in the City of Cologne, Germany.

 ## What is this?

-This application visualizes public transportation vehicles moving through the City of Ulm, Germany.
-Since the transport authority does not provide a useable data feed, we decided to scrape the timetable data and converted them into the GTFS format.
-We then implemented a simple GTFS parser which emulates the emission of real time event information (though it's based on the static data we liberated from their timetable prison.
-We hope to eventually switch the backend event emitter to realtime data in the future.
+This application visualizes public transportation vehicles moving through the City of Cologne, Germany.
+Since the transport authority does not provide a useable data feed,[ulmapi.de](http://ulmapi.de) decided to scrape the timetable data and converted them into the GTFS format. [ulmapi.de](http://ulmapi.de) then implemented a simple GTFS parser which emulates the emission of real time event information (though it's based on the static data [ulmapi.de](http://ulmapi.de) liberated from their timetable prison. [ulmapi.de](http://ulmapi.de) hope to eventually switch the backend event emitter to realtime data in the future.
 If anybody out there knows someone working at the Stadtwerke Ulm, please prod them a little *nudge nudge*).
 The events emitted by the GTFS parser are consumed by the web application, which renders a map and moves markers according to the estimated location of each vehicle.

 ## Why?